drablab/Headless-Raspberry-Pi-for-Scribblers/README.md

 Build an interface to make it straightforward for students to configure Scribblers via Raspberry Pi and to program the robot in class.
 Useful link: https://www.raspberrypi.org/documentation/remote-access/ip-address.md

-The instructions are settup for:
+The hardware used for this settup are:
+Raspberry pi 3b+, a computer with Ubuntu Linux

 #### Headless Connection to Wi-Fi
 Use a usb-SDcard adaptor and read the raspberrypi's SD card.
 Go to the folder ```/boot``` and create a new file named ```wpa_supplicant.conf```

-Put in the content:
+Put in the file ```wpa_supplicant.conf``` the content:
 ```
 network={
     ssid="wifi/internet name"